self_consistent_field function takes as the

 This example discusses a few aspects of the

 callback function taking again our favourite silicon example.

-We setup silicon in an LDA model using the ASE interface to build the silicon lattice, see Creating slabs with ASE for more details.
+We setup silicon in an LDA model using the ASE interface to build a bulk silicon lattice, see Input and output formats for more details.

 DFTK already defines a few callback functions for standard tasks.
 One example is the usual convergence table, which is defined in the callback